-After getting a good night’s rest in Vík, I was on the road by 8 am.
-I continued my drive on the Ring Road or Route 1, as it’s officially called, to Iceland’s east coast where I would stop in Höfn, before turning back toward Reykjavík.
-I really loved all the waterfalls on the first half of my journey but the second half was my absolute favorite.
+After getting a good night’s rest in Vík, I was on the road by eight o’clock in the morning.
+I continued my drive along the Ring Road or Route 1, as it’s officially called, to Iceland’s east coast where I would stop in Höfn, before turning back toward Reykjavík.
+I really loved all the waterfalls on the first half of my journey, but the second half was my favorite.
 I loved how the drive transitioned from greenery and volcanic rock to freezing lakes full of ice.
 The way Iceland’s terrain can dramatically change from one element to another is incredible.

 Laufskálavarða & Eldhraun